guilhem-martin/go-guerrilla-wiki/Configuration-example:-save-to-Redis-&-MySQL.md

 By there's an index on `to` `hash` and `date`.
 Adding indexes may reduce insert performance, it's up to whenever you want to keep these or not, or add more.

+### Non-MySQL databases

+You can customize the insert query so that it's compatible with non-MySQL databases.

+Eg.

+- What if backticks need to be replaced with double quotes?
+- What if ? placeholders need to be replaced with $x, where x increments.
+(From discussion in issue #145 https://github.com/flashmob/go-guerrilla/issues/145)

+Use the following settings in your config file:

+`SQLInsert` - specifies the columns for the query `SQLValues` - specifies the values, as the name implies.

 ### Changes

 #### 2018-03-09 - Allow SQL backend use alternative drivers.
 Issue #94